-- a) Contact the secretary of CIPAC to clarify open issues. - b) Provide a draft information sheet including information on: - the contact person, including e-mail address and phone number - a method description containing the essential parameters of the method including the required equipment - the proposed formulation types - the time frame of the trial

-- the maximum number of possible participants, if it is proposed to be limited, with a justification - c) In cases where special equipment is required, expected not to be available in a pesticide quality control laboratory, the conductor of the trial should consider to provide this equipment to the participants.
+- a) Contact the secretary of CIPAC to clarify open issues. - b) Provide a draft information sheet including information on: - the contact person, including e-mail address and phone number - a method description containing the essential parameters of the method including the required equipment - the proposed formulation types - the time frame of the trial - the maximum number of possible participants, if it is proposed to be limited, with a justification - previously obtained validation data (see 5) - c) In cases where special equipment is required, expected not to be available in a pesticide quality control laboratory, the conductor of the trial should consider to provide this equipment to the participants.
 This information will be also included in the information sheet.

-3.3.
-How to conduct
+3.3 How to conduct

-3.3.1.
-Duties of CIPAC
+3.3.1 Duties of CIPAC

-- a) CIPAC secretary double-checks with the conductor of the trial whether all essential information is available. - b) The information sheet is circulated via CIPAC website and e-mail distribution list. - c) Laboratories participating in the collaborative trial are chosen at random from those that are willing to take part.
-As the method is intended for international use, laboratories of at least five countries from two continents must participate. - d) To facilitate the customs clearance for the distribution of the samples CIPAC will provide a corresponding confirmation letter to the collaborative trial coordinator (see 3.3.2).
+- a) CIPAC secretary double-checks with the conductor of the trial whether all essential information is available. - b) The information sheet is circulated via CIPAC website and e-mail distribution list. - c) To facilitate the customs clearance for the distribution of the samples CIPAC will provide a corresponding confirmation letter to the collaborative trial coordinator (see 3.3.2).

-3.3.2.
-Duties of the collaborative trial coordinator
+3.3.2 Duties of the collaborative trial coordinator

-- a) Provide feedback to CIPAC secretary about the selection procedure, if the number was limited and the laboratories that expressed interest in taking part in the trial was higher.
-It should be noted that at the end of the trial accepted results from at least eight participants must be available.
+a) Laboratories participating in the collaborative trial are chosen by the trial coordinator at random from those that are willing to take part.
+As the method is intended for international use, laboratories of at least five countries from two continents must participate.
+The trial coordinator provides feedback to the CIPAC secretary about the selection procedure, if the number was limited and the laboratories that expressed interest in taking part in the trial was higher.

+It should be noted that at the end of the trial accepted results from at least eight participants which still comply with the regional criteria used for the selection must be available.
 Otherwise, CIPAC will not adopt the method as a full method.
-The participation of ten or more laboratories is therefore recommended. - b) The method has to be written up in CIPAC format.
+The participation of ten or more laboratories is therefore recommended.